vseventer/Lady/README.md

 ## License
-Since Lady is still in beta, you should probably test all your ad code before pushing it live.
+Since Lady is still in development, you should probably test all your ad code before pushing it live.

 Lady is written by [Markably] (http://www.markably.com), and is available under the New BSD License.